-This calculated is completed by the Director of Financial Aid and loans funds are returned to the lender according to the federal regulations on the student's behalf.
+This calculation is completed by the Director of Financial Aid and loans funds are returned to the government according to the federal regulations on the student's behalf.
 If the student has already received a refund of these loan funds that will create a balance due to the University.

 Tuition adjustments are also made through the 60% of the enrollment period for students that withdraw from the University.
 Students who withdraw from a class but not from the University will have their tuition charges adjusted according to the same Tuition Adjustment Schedule.
 The schedule is posted annually to reflect the current year dates and can be found on the business office website at the tuition refund page.
+Students in the MAE and MBA Programs taking Ivy Software Courses on the U-Think platform are eligible for refunds before the first day of classes.